gabors-data-analysis/da-coding-rstats/lecture10-random-numbers/random_numbers.md

 replicate the results.

 **Good-to-know:** As usual with R there are many other options to get a random sample.
-In our experience, `sample_n` is the most commonly used with tibbles.
-However, there is a newer release for tidyverse (dplyr to be specific), which has the function of `slice_sample( df , n = size )`, which does the same, but it is newer and will be maintained.
-Also in many cases people use the base-R function, which is called `sample(x,size,replace=F)`, but here you can not support tibbles in `x`, but vectors.
-Also good to know about `sample.int(n,size=n,replace=F)`, which is similarly a base-R function and it provides you random *index values*, therefore if you want to select observations through indexing (e.g. use the same indexes for multiple vectors/tibbles), then you may want to use that.
+In our experience, `sample_n( df, size )` is the most commonly used, however it is now getting depreciated in `tidyverse`.
+Also in many cases people use the base-R function, which is called `sample( x, size, replace = F )`, but here you can not support tibbles in `x`, but vectors.
+Also good to know about `sample.int( n, size = n, replace = F )`, which is similarly a base-R function and it provides you random *index values*, therefore if you want to select observations through indexing (e.g. use the same indexes for multiple vectors/tibbles), then you may want to use that.